Katie Orenstein, Founder & CEO

 CATHERINE BAXTER, Manager of New Business and Partnerships

-Emily Pintel, Program manager
+Emily Pintel, Program & Operations manager,

-Emily Pintel is a Program Associate at the OpEd Project at headquarters in New York City.
+Emily Pintel is a Program Manager at the OpEd Project at headquarters in New York City.
 Joining this team of passionate, inspiring thought leaders and badass women has been an absolute delight.
 As a Program Associate, she coordinates The OpEd Project's alums, as well as helping to manage programs and events happening in NYC.
 When she’s not playing a role in helping underrepresented voices gain exposure, she can be found playing many different roles all over the city with her theater company, Improbable Stage.